NelzkieCoder/CodeAndWave_Old/_posts/2017-10-28-152-Java-Fundaments-1.md

 You are now officially a programmer.
 A beginner programmer that is.
 But hey, remember that every **PRO** was once a **BEGINNER.**

-On the next topic we&#8217;ll speed up and cover operators,arrays, methods and variable manipulation.
+On the next topic we&#8217;ll  cover arrays.

 &nbsp;